Skip to...

 Possession limit: triple the daily bag limit.

-Geese From the third Saturday in October extending for 103 days.
-Daily bag limit: 23
+From the fourth Saturday in October extending for 98 days.

 Daily bag limit may include: